Skip to Main Content

 I = Post-analyzer light intensity

-For example, a simple calculation applying basic trigonometry: if the polarizer and analyzer transmission axes are parallel (Θ = 0 degrees), cosine of 0 = 1, meaning the plane polarized light passes 100% through, whereas if Θ = 90 degrees, cosine of 90 = 0, that plane polarized light is 0%
+For example, a simple calculation applying basic trigonometry: if the polarizer and analyzer transmission axes are parallel (Θ = 0 degrees), cosine of 0 = 1, meaning the plane polarized light passes 100% through, whereas if Θ = 90 degrees, cosine of 90 = 0, that plane polarized light is 0% transmitted.
+Finally, if Θ = 45 degrees, we would be correct in our supposition that ½ of the plane polarized light is transmitted.
+We see the relationship between light oscillation planes and respective transmission and absorption axes in Fig 61c.

 Another important aspect of plane polarized light is that its intensity is 1⁄2 that of the original unpolarized light incident on the first polarizer.
 This is of importance to vision users if the application is already starved for light – any use of a single or especially a pair or more of polarizers may produce a considerable loss of image intensity.
 We will describe and illustrate these points in the following sections.

-Nonmetallic and transparent surfaces tend to partially polarize ambient incident unpolarized light, preferentially polarizing it in the horizontal plane (or more accurately in the plane parallel to the incident surface and perpendicular to the incident light plane), and hence only an analyzer, whose transmission axis is oriented at 90 degrees is needed to block it.
+As stated earlier, machine vision techniques have utilized light polarizer/analyzer pairs primarily to block reflective glare from parts – this glare reflection may be caused by the dedicated lighting used in the inspection and/or from ambient sources.
+These two cases may be treated differently: Nonmetallic and transparent surfaces tend to partially polarize ambient incident unpolarized light, preferentially polarizing it in the horizontal plane (or more accurately in the plane parallel to the incident surface and perpendicular to the incident light plane), and hence only an analyzer, whose transmission axis is oriented at 90 degrees is needed to block it.
 This process is known as reflection polarization.
 An example of this phenomenon is reflected glare from a road or other smooth surface, such as a lake.

 However, polarization by reflection isn’t always as complete as using film because photons with other oscillation directions can also be reflected, if not refracted by the part surface.
 This phenomenon of partial polarization explains why when rotating sunglasses (or turning your head while wearing them), the scene can get a bit brighter or darker, but not go to extinction – it all can’t be dialed out with an analyzer (vertically oriented transmission axis in this case).
 Metallic surfaces, on the other hand, typically reflect most, if not all the incident unpolarized light (no refraction into the material), so different strategies are often needed when it is not practical to polarize the ambient light before it is incident on a part’s surface.

 However, dedicated light applied to the inspection area usually can be first polarized, then the offending light reflecting off the parts into the camera can be similarly dialed out using the analyzer.
-The very effective use of light polarization demonstrated by the image pairs in Figs. 52d e does come with inherent compromises, however.
-Most notably, in this instance, the lens aperture had to be opened 2 1⁄2 f-stops to create the same scene intensity, for example.
+The very effective use of light polarization demonstrated by the image pairs in Figs. 62a-b does come with inherent compromises, however.
+Most notably, in this instance, the lens aperture had to be opened 2 ½ f-stops to create the same scene intensity, for example.
 Therefore, there is a lot less light to work with in those application situations requiring a considerable amount of light intensity, such as hi-speed inspections.

-In Figs. 52a-b, we see that glare reflected from a curved surface, such as this personal care product bottle, can be controlled, but not eliminated (Fig.52b – center area).
+In Figs. 62c-e, we see that glare reflected from a curved surface, such as this personal care product bottle, can be controlled, but not eliminated with polarization (Fig.62d – center area).
 This is true because there are multiple reflection directions produced on the curved surface from a directional light source, and polarization filters cannot block all vibration directions simultaneously, thus always leaving some areas washed out.
-In this case, a more effective approach to glare control, given the flexibility to do so, is to reconsider the lighting geometry.
-By simply moving the light from a coaxial position around the lens to a relatively high angle, but off-axis position, we can eliminate all specular reflection created by our light source.

-A change in “lighting – object – camera” geometry or type may be more effective than applying polarizers to stop glare, a – Coaxial RingLight w/o Polarizers, b – Coaxial Ring Light w/ Polarizers (note: 2 1⁄2 f-stop opening), c – Coaxial Ring Light w/o Polarizers, d – Coaxial Ring Light w/ Polarizers (note some residual glare), e – Off-axis (light axis parallel to the object long axis)
+A change in “lighting – object – camera” geometry or type may be more effective than applying polarizers to stop glare, a – Coaxial Ring Light w/o Polarizers, b – Coaxial Ring Light w/ Polarizers (note: 2 ½ f-stop opening), c – Coaxial Ring Light w/o Polarizers, d – Coaxial Ring Light w/ Polarizers (note some residual glare), e – Off-axis (light optic axis parallel to the object long axis).

-Transparent plastic 6-pack can holder, a – With a red back light, b – Same, except for the addition of a polarizer
+Transparent plastic 6-pack can holder, a – With a red back light, b – Same, except for the addition of a polarizer pair, showing stress fields in the polymer.

 Polarization References for further reading: